 Where Do Phlebotomists Work?

-Though most often employed by hospitals, these certified allied health professionals can find positions at medical laboratories, private practices, and blood donation centers.
+Though a large number of phlebotomists are employed by hospitals, the majority of these certified allied health professionals work at medical laboratories, private practices, and blood donation centers.

 At smaller clinics and private practices, a standard 9-5 job might be available.
 Hospitals, however, tend to have a phlebotomist on-call 24/7, so you could find yourself working night or day shifts (or anything in between).

 According to the Bureau of Labor Statistics, the average phlebotomy salary in 2018 was around $35,000.
 However, the top 10% of earners took home $49,000 per year.
 The top earners tend to work at outpatient centers and may require additional certifications/training.
 Just like any career, extra dedication often reflects higher salaries.

 2. Cardiac Monitor Technician (3 - 7 months)